Free Waterfalls!

 Shindagin Hollow State Forest

 This state forest is a Finger Lakes favorite for mountain bikers—with over 5,266 acres and roughly fifteen miles of trails geared specifically for cyclists.
 The miles of dedicated mountain bike trails are classified as technical single-track, vary in difficulty, and can be combined to make extensive trips.
 Generally speaking, the blue trails are considered more difficult than the red and yellow trails but their proximity means it’s easy to mix and match.
-Note that the red and yellow trails dry out faster than the blue trails and riding wet trails only degrades the system and all the hard work that has gone into creating the trails.

 Photo: Rob Howard